-Ratio of 1 Counter- party of accumulated 1 guarant ee and amounts of Parent Subsidiary Endorsements/ 1 endors ement Limitation on Highest Balance of Property guarantees and company endorsements/ guarantees to amount of balance for guarantees pledged for endorsements to endorsements/ guarantees third parties guarantees and Actual usage net worth of the Maximum to third parties Relationship endorsements endorsements amount and latest ı third parties on companies in 1,, Name of ., with the for a specific during as of endorsements guarantees and parent Mainland No. guarantor Name Company enterprise the period reporting date period (Amount) statements endorsements subsidiary company China 0 The Lianyungang 2 721,601 99,680 85,440 85,440 - 3.55 % 1,202,669 Y N Y Rongding (USD3,500) (USD3,000) Metal Co., Ltd. 0 Grand Tone 2 721,601 30,000 - - - - % 1,202,669 Y N N Company Enterprise Co., Ltd. 0 The Yuan Rui 2 721,601 227,840 227,840 47,309 - 9.47 % 1,202,669 Y N N Company Recycling (USD8,000) (USD8,000) Technology Co., Ltd. 0 The Jiin Yeeh 2 721,601 327,520 327,520 50,241 - 13.62 % 1,202,669 Y N N 1 Company Ding (H.K.)
-(USD11,500) (USD11,500) Enterprises Ltd.
+Counter- guarant endors ee and Limitation on Highest Balance of Property Ratio of accumulated amounts of guarantees and Parent 5 Endorsements/ guarantees to amount of balance for guarantees pledged for endorsements to endorsements/ guarantees third parties Relationshin guarantees and endorsements guarantees and endorsements and endorsements Actual usage amount guarantees and net worth of the latest Maximum amount for guarantees to third parties on to third parties on behalf of on behalf of companies in Name of with the for a specific during as of endorsements guarantees and parent Mainland No. guarantor Name Company enterprise the period reporting date (Amount) statements endorsements subsidiary company China 0 Company Lianyungang Rongding Metal Co., Ltd. 2 721,601 99,680 (USD3,500) 85,440 (USD3,500) 85,440 - 3.55 % 1,202,669 Y N Y Grand Tone Enterprise Co., Ltd. 2 721,601 30,000 - - - - % 1,202,669 Y N N Yuan Rui Recycling Technology Co., Ltd. 2 721,601 227,840 (USD8,000) 227,840 (USD8,000) 47,309 - 9.47 % 1,202,669 Y N N 0 Company Jiin Yeeh Ding (H.K.)
+Enterprises Ltd. 2 721,601 327,520 (USD11,500) 327,520 (USD11,500) 50,241 - 13.62 % 1,202,669 Y N Ν

-- Note 1: The numbers filled in as follows: - 1.
-0 represents the Company. - 2.
-Subsidiaries are sorted in a numerical order starting from 1. - Note 2: The relationship between the endorser /guarantor and the endorsed guranted has the following 7 types, just indicate the type:
+Note 1: The numbers filled in as follows:

+1. 0 represents the Company.

+2. Subsidiaries are sorted in a numerical order starting from 1.

+Note 2: The relationship between the endorser /guarantor and the endorsed guarantor has the following 7 types, just indicate the type:

-- 2. The endorser/gurantor company and the endorsed/guranted party both be hold more than 50% of the Company. - 3.
-The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary. - 4.
-The endorser /guarantor company and the endorsed /guaranted party both be held more than 90% by the parent company. - 5.
-Company that is mutually protected under contractual requirements based on the needs of the contractor - 6.
-Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship.
-7. Performance guarantees for pre-sale contracts under the Consumer Protection Act. - Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company. - Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company. - Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date(exchange rate on December 31,2020 is USD/NTD: 28.48)
+1. Having business relationship.

+2. The borrower has short-trem financial necessities.

+3. The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary.

+4. The endorser /guarantor company and the endorsed / guaranteed party both be held more than 90% by the parent company.

+5. Company that is mutually protected under contractual requirements based on the needs of the contractor

+6. Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship.

+7. Performance guarantees for pre-sale contracts under the Consumer Protection Act.

+Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company.

+Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company.

+Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date(exchange rate on December 31,2020 is USD/NTD: 28.48)